senzing-garage/docker-compose-demo/resources/postgresql-kafka-multi-node/redoer/README.md

-# Loader node type
+# Redoer node type

 ## Synopsis

-The "loader" node type is responsible for reading messages from a Kafka Topic and sending the messages to the Senzing Engine.
+The "redoer" node type is responsible for receiving "redo" records from the Senzing Engine, putting the records into a RabbitMQ queue reading the "redo" records from the queue, and having the records processed by the Senzing Engine.

+The use of a queue is to support scale up of redo loaders.

 ## Environment variables

-1. :pencil2: Kafka connectivity.
-   Example:

-    ```console
-    export SENZING_KAFKA_BOOTSTRAP_SERVER=localhost:9092
-    export SENZING_KAFKA_TOPIC=senzing-kafka-topic
-    ```

 1. :pencil2: Location of Senzing binary folders on host system.
    Example: